Lexington is built around people, our fabulous team, clients, customers and suppliers, so your trust is of utmost importance to us.

 - To administer the contract we have with you;

-- For business management and planning purposes, including accounting and auditing;
+- For business management and planning purposes, including accounting and auditing and the use of your work/personal mobile number for our disaster recovery plan;

 - To conduct performance reviews, manage performance and determine performance requirements;